Jayslen/Todo-list-api-cli/README.md

 npm run start
 ```
 ### Pending tasks
-- Refresh Token
-- Rate limiting and throttling for the API
+- Throttling for the API
-- Refresh token mechanism for the authentication